 - The Search bar at the top left corner will enable you to search by group name.

-- In the table you will see the number of endpoints assigned to each Group.
+- In the table, you will see the number of endpoints assigned to each Group.

-- You can Edit, Delete or Unassign all endpoints in the internally created groups by clicking on the action button on the right.
+- You can Edit, Delete, or Unassign all endpoints in the internally created groups by clicking on the action button on the right.

 - The Unassign all endpoints option will only appear when there are endpoints available to unassign

 Maintenance Schedules are independent time slots that allow you to decide when you would like a Remediation Plan to run on your devices.
-Connecting a device to a Maintenance Schedules is done through the Maintenance tab under Servers.
+Connecting a device to a Maintenance Schedules is done through the Maintenance tab under Endpoints.

 Note: If a server is not connected to a maintenance schedule and is added to a Remediation Plan, it will not run and the RP will be suspended.

-Create a new Maintenance Schedule:
+Create a new Maintenance Schedule

-- Select Maintenance Schedules from main menu
+- Select Maintenance Schedules from the main menu

 - Click on “Create Maintenance Schedule”